KelvinNK/ExampleFilterDependencyInjection/README.md

 To get that key from appSettings.json in our filter we'll need IConfiguration, this is where we need the dependency injection.

-7. Add the interface IFilterFactory to the class "CustomFilter"
+7. Add the interface "IFilterFactory" to the class "CustomFilter"

 ![image](https://user-images.githubusercontent.com/31309938/111238100-24641880-85d5-11eb-8b37-f1e0b9fff20c.png)